ahmetvarol/CrudBuster/CrudBuster/README.md

 ## Feedback
 Thank you for testing our beta version!
 You can share your issues or suggestions via GitHub Issues.

+# Changelog
+## [1.0.7] - 2025-07-28
+### Added
+- The view model folder structure is created based on the dynamic entity name.
+- Performance improvements have been made.

 ## Usage
 ```csharp